stevedonovan/Lake/doc/index.md

 ### Hello, World!

 Building large systems is a complicated task already, without factoring in the difficulty of being cross-platform.
-And the definition of 'portable' here means more than 'builds on most POSIX systems". `make` is a fine tool that does one thing well, managing dependencies.
+And the definition of 'portable' here means more than 'builds on most POSIX systems"!

+`make` is a fine tool that does one thing well, managing dependencies.
 For everything else it relies on a Unix-like host system, which must be effectively be replicated for it to work elsewhere.
-There are a number of well-known solutions to this problem, for instance CMake, which will generate the makefiles or solution files needed. `lake` is more like Scons in that it is a direct interpreter of build rules.
+There are a number of well-known solutions to this problem, for instance CMake, which will generate the makefiles or solution files needed.
+Lake is more like Scons in that it is a direct interpreter of build rules.

-The goal of `lake` is to make simple things trivial and complicated things manageable.
+The goal of Lake is to make simple things trivial and complicated things manageable.
 In its simplest use, you may compile and run a C program directly with parameters:

     $> lake hello.c one two "three 3"
     gcc -c -O1 -Wall -MMD  hello.c -o hello.o